 When the counter is incremented or decremented, the IMFA flag of channel 0 is set to 1, and when the register is underflowed, the UDF flag of channel 0 is set to 1.
 After buffer operation has been designated for BR, BR is transferred to GR when the counter is incremented by compare match A0 or when TCNT_1 is underflowed.
-If the φ or $\phi/2$ clock is selected by TPSC2 to TPSC0 bits, the OVF flag is not set to 1 at the timing that the counter value changes from H'FFFF to H'0000.
-If the $\phi/4$ or $\phi/8$ clock is selected by TPSC2 to TPSC0 bits, the OVF flag is set to 1.

-- 3. Setting GR Value in Complementary PWM Mode: To set the general register (GR) or modify GR during operation in complementary PWM mode, refer to the following notes. - A. Initial value - a.
-When other than TPSC2 = TPSC1 = TPSC0 = 0, the GRA_0 value must be equal to H'FFFC or less.
-When TPSC2 = TPSC1 = TPSC0 = 0, the GRA_0 value can be set to H'FFFF or less. - b.
-H'0000 to T 1 (T: Initial value of TCNT0) must not be set for the initial value. - c. $GRA_0 (T 1)$ or more must not be set for the initial value. - d.
-When using buffer operation, the same values must be set in the buffer registers and corresponding general registers. - B. Modifying the setting value - a.
-Writing to GR directly must be performed while the TCNT_1 and TCNT_0 values should satisfy the following expression: $H'0000 \le TCNT_1 < previous GR value$, and previous GR value < TCNT_0 \le GRA_0.
-Otherwise, a waveform is not output correctly.
-For details on outputting a waveform with a duty cycle of 0% and 100%, see C., Outputting a waveform with a duty cycle of 0% and 100%. - b.
-Do not write the following values to GR directly.
-When writing the values, a waveform is not output correctly.
+- 3. Setting GR Value in Complementary PWM Mode: To set GR or modify GR during operation in complementary PWM mode, refer to the following notes. - A. Initial value - a.
+H'0000 to T 1 (T: Initial value of TCNT0) must not be set for the initial value. - b. $GRA_0 (T 1)$ or more must not be set for the initial value. - c.
+When using buffer operation, the same values must be set in the buffer registers and corresponding general registers. - B. Modifying the setting value

+Use buffer operation.
+When GR is written to directly, a correct waveform may not be output.
+Do not change settings of GRA_0 during operation.